kube-hetzner/terraform-hcloud-kube-hetzner/README.md

 terraform apply -auto-approve
 ```

-It will take a few minutes to complete, and then you should see a green output with the IP addresses of the nodes.
+It will take around 12 minutes to complete, and then you should see a green output with the IP addresses of the nodes.
 Then you can immediately kubectl into it (using the kubeconfig.yaml saved to the project's directory after the install).

 _Just using the command `kubectl --kubeconfig kubeconfig.yaml` would work, but for more convenience, either create a symlink from `~/.kube/config` to `kubeconfig.yaml`, or add an export statement to your `~/.bashrc` or `~/.zshrc` file, as follows (you can get the path of kubeconfig.yaml by running `pwd`):_